NKrit/RepUnitTyping/README.md

                               query file for repeat units [Default is rep_unit.fasta in "ref" subdirectory] -c CUTOFF, --cutoff=CUTOFF
         	              threshold for the presence of each sequence [Default:
-                              0.1] times as compared with the average read depth calculated from Mtb genome size
+                	      0.1] times the average read depth calculated from Mtb genome size
 ```
 ## Examples:
 ```